Always On VPN Technology Overviews

 This document provides instructions for using Active Directory Certificate Services (AD CS) to both enroll and automatically enroll certificates to Remote Access and NPS infrastructure servers.
 AD CS allows you to build public key infrastructure (PKI) and provide public key cryptography, digital certificates, and digital signature capabilities.

 When you use digital server certificates for authentication between computers on your network, the certificates provide:

-- Confidentiality through
+- Confidentiality through encryption.

-- Integrity through
+- Integrity through digital signatures.

 For more information, see AD CS Step by Step Document: Two Tier PKI Hierarchy Deployment.

-You also configure network policies that NPS uses to authorize connection requests, and you can configure RADIUS accounting so that NPS logs accounting information to log files on the local hard disk or in a Microsoft
+You also configure network policies that NPS uses to authorize connection requests, and you can configure RADIUS accounting so that NPS logs accounting information to log files on the local hard disk or in a Microsoft SQL Server database.+

 For more information, see Network Policy Server (NPS).